rubenhensen/sac2c/tests/README.md

   * `grep-command-output.sh` --- a wrapper around grep that counts the number of occurrences of the first argument is equal to the second argument.

+  * `isalloptionson.sh` --- checks the output of `sac2c -VV` for feature flags,
+    and returns TRUE iff all arguments are marked as ON.
+This script is useful for changinge behaviour of a test at runtime.

 The tests themselves are defined inline with the test code, using the `TEST_SAC` tag.
 The following script scans the test file for this tags, and converts it into